 It follows a decision made in France earlier this year to help workers avoid burnout, whereby two groups of employers agreed to provide an “obligation to disconnect”, defined as an acknowledgment that workers have a right to a chunk of time off every day.

-The employers represent around 250,000 people in the technology and consultancy sectors, including the French arms of Google, Facebook, Deloitte and PwC.
+The employers represent around 250,000 people in the technology and consultancy sectors, including the French arms of Google, Facebook

 Would you support a policy banning emails after 6pm?